What is FASD?

 Medication

 There is NO medication specifically for RAD, attachment difficulties or trauma.
 However, ATN does not discourage the use of medications.
-Many families have found that medications help to treat symptoms and lessen […]
+Many families have found that medications help to treat symptoms and lessen anxiety, intrusive thoughts and behaviors in such a way that the child is better able to benefit from therapies and other interventions.
+Parents should seek […]

 Neuro-Based Approaches